pymc-devs/pymc/docs/source/glossary.md

   Definitions can have as many lines as desired, and should be written in markdown.
-Definitions can contain any markdown formatting for MyST to parse, this includes basic markdown like **bold** as well as MyST directives and roles like {fa}`fort awesome,style=fab`
+Definitions can contain any markdown formatting for MyST to parse, this includes basic markdown like **bold** as well as MyST directives and roles like {fa}`fort awesome,style=fab` Functional Programming
+  Functional programming is writing pure functions Dispatching
+  Choosing which implementation of an operation is used
 :::::